IVSoftware/select-card-game-picture-from-dgv/README.md

 Your post states that you want to be able to update a PictureBox when rows or cells are selected in a DataGridView.
-Handling the `SelectionChanged` event would be one way to achieve this outcome.
+Handling the `SelectionChanged` event is one way to achieve this outcome.

 [![screenshot][1]][1]